DrThomasAger/smile/README.md

 # (: Smile Basics

+***(: Smile**s are used to define different kinds of sections, with the kind of emoji chosen helping to inform the content.

 You start by clearly defining the start `(:` of a section and its name `(: Section name (`.